-Hofstede’s dimension of individualism describes the degree to which members of a culture focus on themselves (I, me) or on groups (we, us) such as families or in-groups.
-In his research, he assigned each country an index score on different dimensions, to help us understand how similar or different we are to other cultures.
-On the dimension of individualism, the United States scored the highest among about 50 countries.
-What this indicates is that we Americans tend to be blind to cultural differences because we perceive our own cultural values to be the same as others.
+Hofstede’s dimension of individualism vs collectivism describes the degree to which members of a culture focus on themselves (I, me) or on groups (we, us).
+In his research, he assigned each country an index score on different dimensions to help us understand how similar or different we are to other cultures.
+On the dimension of individualism, the United States scored the highest among 50 countries.
+What this indicates is that Americans perceive cultural values to be the same as others and so we can be blind to cultural differences.
 Thus, we inherently tend to negate the value of addressing the cultural needs of other groups.
-However, anyone with experience living and working in another culture tends to overcome this blindness.
-For the purpose of accepting our recommendations on cultural adaptations for elearning, we try to put our customers ‘in the shoes’ of their targeted learners.
-This often helps them to appreciate the value of our recommended changes and subsequently, increases their willingness to invest in those changes.
-We want our clients to appreciate that the ‘my way or the highway’ approach is detrimental to success.

 Culture and Time

-However, the aforementioned modifications take time.
-They require rework.
-Another American cultural characteristic is reflected in our attitude towards time: Time is money.
+These recommended modifications take time by reworking the content.
+Another American cultural characteristic is reflected in our attitude towards time: time is money.
 It can be wasted.
-Thus, we are often in a hurry to complete our tasks and this is reflected in customers’ drive to move elearning courses into production as fast as possible.
-However, we try to illustrate that using a bit more time to make elearning courses more culturally appropriate pays for the time – later!
+We are often in a hurry to complete our tasks, and this is reflected in customers’ drive to move eLearning courses into production as fast as possible.
+However, we try to illustrate that using a bit more time to make eLearning courses more culturally appropriate pays for the time later with their customers’ satisfaction and acceptance.